sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 And... the rest of this tutorial is in the source codes and their comments.
 I'm not lazy, it's just that in this case I believe it's easier for us to learn directly from reading the source codes.
 Well...
 Admittedly I'm lazy...

 I hope this tutorial is useful for you, if not what are you doing all the way down here?
-Hope to see you again in our next tutorial!
+Hope to see you again soon in our next tutorial!
 (If there ever will be.)

 Happy Kha learning!